Skip to content

 Without a consistent set of role definitions, the same position might be called "Software Engineer" in one team and "Developer" in another.
 Job roles provide a single taxonomy that the entire organization uses, which enables:

-• Headcount reporting by role -- see how many Software Engineers, Engineering Managers, or Product Designers you have across all teams
+• Reporting by role -- see how many Software Engineers, Engineering Managers, or Product Designers you have across all teams

 • Salary benchmarking -- compare compensation for the same role across geographies or departments